 What to pack for the BCT

-For a complete bikepacking gear list, head over to my post Bikepacking Gear: What To Pack For A Multi-Day Adventure.
+For a complete bikepacking gear list, head over to my post Bikepacking Gear Checklist or browse my favorites below.

 Here are a few recommendations specific to the BCT in Arizona:

 A full-suspension bike